joshuaminwookang/joshuaminwookang.github.io/_pages/about.md

 <hr/>
 # Research Interests
 <font size="3">
-I am currently interested in a wide range of research problems, spanning computer architecture, VLSI design and various other areas that deal with the hardware-software interface. <br/>
+I am currently interested in a wide range of research problems, spanning computer architecture, <br/> VLSI design and various other areas that deal with the hardware-software interface. <br/>

-Thanks to my undergraduate experiences, I have been introduced to a number of interesting topics such as:<br/>
+<br/>Thanks to my undergraduate experiences, I have been introduced to a number of interesting topics such as:<br/>

 <ul>
 <li>Low-power, energy-efficient architectures/systems</li>